 Gladwell said regarding his writing, “I was a basket case at the beginning, and I felt like an expert at the end.
 It took 10 years—exactly that long.”

-Remember, it is not that grand big goal that you’re going to work on at some point in the future that matters.
+Remember, it is not that big goal that you’re going to work on at some point that matters.
 It is what you do now, today.
-These small steps determine what you eventually become.
+The small things you do determine what you become.

 So what is a small thing you can do today?
 And how can you do this small thing in a great way?